evildmp/sphinx-rst/publish.rst

 * *Advanced*

-  * *Single version*: if this is a standalone documentation set, rather than something that's part of a versioned code-base.
+  * *Single version*: useful if this is a standalone documentation set, rather than something that's part of a versioned code-base.
   * *Build pull requests for this project*: if you expect contributions and would like contributors' pull requests to create their own builds.